kvasilopoulos/transx/README.md

 coverage](https://codecov.io/gh/kvasilopoulos/transx/branch/master/graph/badge.svg)](https://codecov.io/gh/kvasilopoulos/transx?branch=master)
 <!-- badges: end -->

-The package `transx` implements several univariate time series operations that follow an opinionated design.
+Univariate time series operations that follow an opinionated design.
 The main principle of `transx` is to keep the number of observations the same.
-Functions that reduce this number have to `fill` the observations gap.
+Operations that reduce this number have to fill the observations gap.

 ## Design Principles